boshtannik/embedded-nano-mesh/README.md

 - Optionally notes or wishes for further maintainance or improvement.
 - Before pushing the pull request - merge it with main branch again to void all possible conflicts.
 - Push the pull request.

+# Current protocol configuration:
+* Amount of data that protocol can transfer is 32 bytes.
+* Amount of addresses in the network is 255.
+(More than 1 device can have same address)
+* Amount of packets that node can store in received queue is 5.
+* Amount of packets that node can store in transit queue is 5.
+* Amount of data about echoed packets to ignore is: 8.
+* Device keeps data about packet to ignore for 1000 ms.